Becca Balint: Political positions

+Balint's political positions have been described as progressive.

 Balint sponsored legislation to limit police involvement with immigration enforcement by the federal government, opposing President Donald Trump's support for a federal registry on religious and immigration status.
 She voted to expand background checks on gun sales in 2018.
 The Vermont Conservation Voters gave her a lifetime score of 100%.

 Balint opposes voter identification on the grounds that voter fraud is extremely rare and that voter ID laws are used to restrict people from voting.
 She supported legislation that sent all voters mail-in ballots and said that it was a part of Vermont's legacy of making voting easier.
 She sponsored legislation to implement ranked choice voting for presidential and congressional elections in Vermont.

-Balint supported legislation to prohibit conversion therapy on minors.
-She supported legislation banning the gay panic defense, which passed unanimously in the state senate, but was unable to vote for it because she was presiding in place of Lieutenant Governor Molly Gray.
-She and Speaker Jill Krowinski gave an apology for Vermont's involvement in eugenics, including legislation from 1931 that supported a eugenics study conducted by Henry Farnham Perkins.
+Balint and Speaker Jill Krowinski gave an apology for Vermont's involvement in eugenics, including legislation from 1931 that supported a eugenics study conducted by Henry Farnham Perkins.
 In 2021, an amendment to the Constitution of Vermont to codify Roe v.
 Wade passed in the state senate, 26 to 4, with Balint in favor.

 In 2016, Balint opposed legislation to legalize marijuana despite her support for legalization, saying that she "believed this bill does not leave room for the home-grown and the small growers who would like to be a part of this new economy."
 She initially voted against marijuana legalization in a 16 to 13 vote in 2017, but became the only member in the state senate to change her vote after an amendment by Senator John S. Rodgers reduced the cultivation application fee that ranged from $15,000 to $25,000 to $3,000 to $7,500.

+In 2023, Balint proposed a resolution to censure Marjorie Taylor Greene and was critical of Greene's censure resolution against Rashida Tlaib.

+Balint voted against legislation using the International Holocaust Remembrance Alliance's definition of antisemitism.

+LGBT

+Balint supported legislation to prohibit conversion therapy on minors.
+She supported legislation banning the gay panic defense, which passed unanimously in the state senate, but was unable to vote for it because she was presiding in place of Lieutenant Governor Molly Gray.
+In 2024, Balint wrote an opinion column on MSNBC criticizing Speaker Mike Johnson and congressional Republicans for banning incoming Representative Sarah McBride, the first openly transgender member of Congress, from using women's or gender-neutral restrooms in the Capitol.

 Syria

 In 2023, Balint was among 56 Democrats to vote in favor of H.Con.Res.
-21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
+21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.